 Public outreach remained a critical component of effective bacteria monitoring during the 2019 and 2020 monitoring seasons.
 ADEC and the CoK partnered with Stream Watch, a KWF and U.S. Forest Service program specializing in angler education and outreach, to disseminate information on ways to avoid contact with bacteria and proper fish handling at North Kenai Beach.
 Education was provided in the form of brochures and personal communication.
 Booth visitors verbally expressed their appreciation for handouts including fin clippers and dog bags, which aim to help reduce the fecal bacteria contributed by dogs along the beach.
 Volunteer participation metrics were recorded in 2020 and include staffing a booth for 59 hours during which volunteers conducted peer-to-peer education with 383 recreationists, as well as a total of 93 pounds of trash collected.

 In 2019 and 2020, ADEC issued educational radio ads that were played four times per week during the PUF.
-In addition, weekly water quality status updates were posted to the ADEC Facebook page
+In addition, weekly water quality status updates were posted to the ADEC Facebook page (Appendix B).

 The ADEC Beach Webpage was updated to include interactive maps, and provided information on beach monitoring and guidelines for minimizing contact with bacteria.
 In 2019 stakeholders were emailed weekly updates on Kenai Beach monitoring.
 In 2020, a beach notification listserv was developed to replace the previous notification system.

+Data for Virtual Beach model

+The EPA Virtual Beach model is a decision support tool that constructs site-specific statistical models to predict fecal indicator bacteria (FIB) concentrations at recreational beaches (EPA 2021c).
+The model may be parameterized with field observations of bacteria concentrations and environmental data.
+In preparation for employing the Virtual Beach model, all available historical data with potential application in the model was downloaded and prepared for use in Virtual Beach.
+All available beach sampling data was downloaded as a csv file from the EPA BEACON repository using the "reports" function (https://watersgeo.epa.gov/BEACON2/reports.html) in December 2020.
+The file contained all archived data 2010 – 2020 related to beach sampling in the lower Kenai River including bacteria concentrations, water temperature, wave height, and others.
+The data required extensive preparation to ensure consistent measurement units, site names, and time format.
+Ten resulting csv files were generated, each containing all data associated with each of the five sample sites in Figure 2, organized by bacteria type.
+The resulting spreadsheets are found in the project GitHub repository linked at the end of this report under “output/virtual_beach_data.”

 Results

 Bacteria concentrations monitoring 2019 – 2020